MolBIFFM/diana/README.md

 ---

-Previous integrative work relating densely interacting portions of protein-protein interaction networks and protein function includes:
+Research observing relations of communities of protein-protein interaction networks and protein function includes:

 - Chen, J. and Yuan, B. (2006) **Detecting functional modules in the yeast** **protein–protein interaction network**, *Bioinformatics*, 22, 2283-2290.

 - Spirin, V. and Mirny L. A. (2003) **Protein complexes and functional modules** **in molecular networks**, 	*Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.*, 100, 12123-12128.

+---

+Reviews of measuring post-translational modification by mass spectrometry
+include:

+- Olsen, J. V. and Mann, M. (2013) **Status of Large-scale Analysis of** **Post-translational Modifications by Mass Spectrometry**, *Mol.
+Cell.
+Proteom.*, 12, 3444-3452.

+- Witze, E. S. et al. (2007) **Mapping protein post-translational** **modifications with mass spectrometry**, *Nat.
+Methods*, 4, 798-806.

 ---

 References for algorithms are listed in the corresponding source code.